FAQ

 What about my Children?

-We have a nursery with toys, books etc. available for little children who become restless during the service we have a group of trained volunteers that supervise.
+We have a nursery with toys, books etc. available for little children who become restless during the service.
+We have a group of trained volunteers that supervise.
 We also offer a Children’s Message early on in the service so the little ones can choose to come forward and be presented with a message just for them.

 Is there anything else I should know?

-We offer free coffee and cookies after the worship service and many members will take the time after worship to visit with each other, often the Pastor may introduce himself to visitors during this time.
+We offer free coffee and cookies after the worship service and many members will take the time after worship to visit with each other, often the Pastor may introduce herself to visitors during this time.
 Communion is celebrated monthly and is open to all Christians, regardless of denomination.
 Occasionally, we will celebrate a Moravian “Love Feast” which is best described as a small snack of bread and juice that is served during worship on special occasions (Christmas, Church Anniversary etc.) this is not considered a Sacrament and is open to all visitors.

 What other questions do you have?